markusstraub/mdsplit/README.md

 ## Usage

-**Split by heading 1** and write to an output folder based on the input name
+**Split a file at level 1 headings**, e.g. `# This Heading`, and write results to an output folder based on the input name:

 ```bash
 mdsplit in.md